-Target #1:

-Copper mineralization occurs over an area measuring 3,000m long by up to 1,500m wide, hosted primarily in a multi-phase Laramide age intrusive complex.
-Malachite, chrysocolla, chalcocite as well as rare covellite and chalcopyrite occur primarily in quartz veinlets, quartz stockwork, fractures and as dissemination suggests several episodes of weathering-oxidization-supergene enrichment.
+Target #1 exhibits a copper "footprint" that measures 3,000m long by up to 1,500m wide, hosted primarily in a multi-phase Laramide age intrusive stock.
+Malachite, chrysocolla, chalcocite as well as rare covellite and chalcopyrite occur primarily in quartz veinlets, quartz stockwork, filling fractures, and disseminations suggests several episodes of weathering-oxidization-supergene enrichment of a primary sulphide copper mineralization.
 Three zones of coincident copper-molybdenum mineralization occur within this target; the largest of which correlates with a historical chargeability/resistivity anomaly (1,800m by 900m) outlined in 1971.
 Molybdenite within these zones occurs in quartz veinlets and quartz stockwork ("B" veins).

-Target #2

-Quartz veinlet and fracture hosted malachite and chrysocolla copper mineralization occurs along a 2,800m long by 400m wide, NE trending zone hosted in Precambrian granitic and diabase rocks and in EW trending Laramide age granodiorite dikes.
+Target #2 consists of quartz veinlet and fracture hosted malachite and chrysocolla copper mineralization over a 2,800m long by 400m wide, NE trending zone hosted in Precambrian granitic and diabase rocks and in EW trending Laramide age granodiorite dikes.
+The mineral assemblage and alteration pattern suggest a buried intrusive stock is the possible source for the copper mineralization.

-During the quarter petrographic studies on 17 samples from the Quartz Monzonite intrusive identified mineralized quartz monzonite and granodiorite phases cut by a series of aplite, hornblende dacite and granodiorite dikes.
-Age dating (U/Pb zircon age) confirmed the Laramide age (69.7 +/-0.4Ma) of the intrusive stock.
-Of significant interest is that the zircons used in by the age dating showed a significant degree of zircon inheritance from basement rocks like many of the other Laramide age porphyry copper systems in Arizona.
-A geochemical vector study has better constrained the interpreted center of the porphyry system and identified multiple overlapping hydrothermal events that supports the project's geological model and suggests that a substantial porphyry copper system exists in the subsurface, situated directly beneath the CuMoAuAgTe anomaly.
+During Q3 2020, petrographic studies, Age dating and a geochemical Vector Study were completed on Target #1.
+Petrographic studies on 17 rock samples from the intrusive stock (previously mapped as Quartz Monzonite) identified several mineralized quartz monzonite and granodiorite intrusive phases cut by a series of late, multi-stage aplite, hornblende dacite and granodiorite dikes.
+Age dating (U/Pb zircon age) confirmed a Laramide age (69.7 +/-0.4Ma) for the intrusive stock hosting the copper-molybdenum mineralization.
+The geochemical Vector Study better constrained the interpreted center of the porphyry system and identified multiple overlapping hydrothermal events.
 The Vector Study recommended a 1,500 m long diamond drill hole to determine if the source of the target is within economical minable depths and whether it comprises economical grades.